 Further research ultimately led Dymon to cellular signal amplifiers and local WilsonPro implementation partner Accara IT Services.
 Dymon consultant Brent Luckman was able to propose strategic and efficient solutions to effectively address Dymon’s most pressing connectivity needs — without breaking the bank.

-In January 2019, the Accara installation team – lead by by Principal Owner – Brian Fleming installed WilsonPro 4000R cellular signal amplifiers and 16 indoor antennas across the Dymon facility.
-The 4000R is a rack-mounted, multi-amplifier cell signal booster that incorporates four separate signal amplifiers feeding multiple indoor antennas.
+In January 2019, the Accara installation team – lead by by Principal Owner – Brian Fleming installed a WilsonPro Repeater System with 16 indoor antennas across the Dymon facility.
+The system is a rack-mounted, multi-amplifier cell signal booster that incorporates four separate signal amplifiers feeding multiple indoor antennas.
 It also has XDR technology that regulates incoming signal levels to ensure consistent signal.

 The system was a good solution for Dymon because it uses bidirectional amplifiers to detect and collect even very faint cell signals and amplify those to a useable level.
 Amplifiers broadcast the boosted signal across the entire facility, allowing them to be picked up by phones and other cellular devices.